fabrice-etanchaud/dbt-dremio/README.md

 ## File

 This materialization creates a table without a view interface.
 It's an easy way to automated the export of a dataset (in parquet format).
+# Connection
+Be careful to provide the right odbc driver's name in the `driver` parameter, the one you gave to your dremio's odbc driver installation.

+## Environments
+Please note the specific parameter `environment`, it is a way to map sources' environments between dremio and dbt :

+ - dremio's side: prefix all the source's names of a specific environment `prd` with its name, for example : `prd_crm, prd_hr, prd_accounting`
+ - dbt's side: prefix all source's database configs with `{{target.environment}}_` That way you can configure both sources' `environment` and target `database`

+## Managed or unmanaged target
+Thanks to [Ronald Damhof's article](https://prudenza.typepad.com/files/english---the-data-quadrant-model-interview-ronald-damhof.pdf), I wanted to have a clear separation between managed environments (prod, preprod...) and unmanaged ones (developers' environments).
+So there are two distinct targets : managed and unmanaged.

+In an unmanaged environment, if no target database is provided, all models are materialized in the user's home space, under the target schema.

+In a managed environment, target and custom databases and schemas are used as usual.
+If no target database is provided,  `environment`will be used as the default value.

+You will find in [the macros' directory](https://github.com/fabrice-etanchaud/dbt-dremio/tree/master/dbt/include/dremio/macros) an environment aware implementation for custom database and schema names.

+    track17:
+      outputs:
+        unmanaged:
+          type: dremio
+          threads: 2
+          driver: Dremio ODBC Driver 64-bit
+          host: veniseverte.fr
+          port: 31010
+          environment: track17
+          schema: dbt
+          user: fabrice_etanchaud
+          password: fabricesecretpassword
+        managed:
+          type: dremio
+          threads: 2
+          driver: Dremio ODBC Driver 64-bit
+          host: veniseprovencale.fr
+          port: 31010
+          environment: track17
+          database: '@dremio'
+          schema: no_schema
+          user: dremio
+          password: dremiosecretpassword
+      target: unmanaged